MicrosoftDocs/sql-docs/docs/reporting-services/report-server-sharepoint/high-availability-reporting-services.md

   - "reporting-services-native"
 ms.tgt_pltfrm: ""
 ms.topic: "article"
-helpviewer_keywords:
-  - "high availability [SQL Server], Reporting Services"
-  - "high availability [Reporting Services]"
-  - "Reporting Services, high availability" ms.assetid: 50e0813f-f591-4688-9cd1-e6389a3808e5
-caps.latest.revision: 16
 author: "guyinacube"
 ms.author: "asaxton"
 manager: "erikre"
 ---
-# High Availability (Reporting Services)
+# High Availability in Reporting Services

 A [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] report server is a stateless server that stores application data, content, properties, and session information in two [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] relational databases.
 As such, the best way to ensure the availability of [!INCLUDE[ssRSnoversion](../../includes/ssrsnoversion-md.md)] functionality is to do the following:

 -   Use the high availability features of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] [!INCLUDE[ssDE](../../includes/ssde-md.md)] to maximize the uptime of the report server databases.
 If you configure a [!INCLUDE[ssDE](../../includes/ssde-md.md)] instance to run in a failover cluster, you can select that instance when you create a report server database.